Malgrieve/Overlume/README.md

 Titles - Know your worth!
 Titles are related to your

-Skills -

-Hone Serious Weapon Arts!

-Tap into Extensive Magics!
+Skills - Use effective skills that let you spec into whatever archetype you choose Weapon Arts - Hone different weapon arts using your aura Magics - Tap into a vast and deep magic tree and master them all